sharikgrg/week4.Gazorpazorp/README.md

 - as a user i can create passengers
 - as a user i can list all expeditions
 - as a user i can add a passenger to a expedition
-- as a user i can list passangers in one expedition
+- as a user i can list passengers in one expedition